Proto pump Inhibitors

 However, as with any other drugs, side effects can occur, some users are more prone to side-effects than others.
 This will be discussed later.

 There are a number of PPIs available.
-The chemical structure of all PPIs are very similar, however, it is worth noting that very few studies comparing the drugs to each other are available.
+The chemical structure of all PPIs are very similar, however, it is worth noting that very few studies comparing these drugs to each other are available.

 All PPIs heal oesophagitis in 90–94% of patients.
 There appear to be no significant differences in overall healing and symptom improvement rates between different PPIs.